aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

    ```
    Remeber to change GROUPNAME to something unique for your group.
 You need to write this down as well.
 Press _Confirm_.

-   This will forward MQTT messages arriving from the local MQTT broker running on the Greengrass instance on the RPI (_LocalMqtt_) to the cloud (_IoTCore_).
+   This will forward MQTT messages arriving from the local MQTT broker running on the Greengrass instance on the Raspberry PI (_LocalMqtt_) to the cloud (_IoTCore_).
 In the next lab we will need to modify this to allow for bidirectional traffic, but this is fine for now.
 8. Press _Review and deploy_.
 9. Press _Deploy_.

 Now go back to _Manage > Greengrass devices > Deployments_.
-The deployment you modified will first have the status `Active` which indicates that the changes are being processed on the Greengrass instance on the RPI.
+The deployment you modified will first have the status `Active` which indicates that the changes are being processed on the Greengrass instance on the Raspberry PI.
 After it is finished it will change to `Completed` (it might take over 10 minutes).

-To troubleshoot you can view the Greengrass logs on the RPI by executing the following command
+To troubleshoot you can view the Greengrass logs on the Raspberry PI by executing the following command
 ```
 rpi> sudo cat /greengrass/v2/logs/greengrass.log
 ```